benmiller314/cdm2022spring/plans/lesson-05 .md

 </details>

 <details><summary>Consider Getting it in Writing</summary>
   One benefit to drafting a project in prose is that your script doubles as a transcript – which improves both accessibility and discoverability.
+It also means you get clean version history as you revise your script.
 (One downside is that it's sometimes easier to <em>do</em> or <em>say</em> than it is to <em>write</em>.)
-Still: something to keep in the back of your mind.
+Still: something to keep in the back of your mind, especially if you're working on something fictional.
 </details>

 <details><summary>Roll Tape</summary>
-  If you're proposing something where you're not sure what you'll find, consider a journalistic approach: record more than you think you'll need; narrate what you're doing as you're doing it; then add a post-hoc voiceover that makes sense of (tells the story of) what you ultimately found.
+  On the flip side, if you're proposing something where you're not sure what you'll find, consider a journalistic approach: record more than you think you'll need; narrate what you're doing as you're doing it; then add a post-hoc voiceover that makes sense of (tells the story of) what you ultimately found.
 </details>